sobirjon001/toDoList/README.md

     - show all done tasks
     - show all not done tasks
   - have a logic to check invalid entry
-  - call function corresponding to chosen option
+  - call function corresponding to chosen option if tasks list is not empty
+  - inform no tasks if tasks list is empty and reload menu
 - [ ] Add task
   - add task to List
   - return to menu
-- [ ] delete task from List
+- [ ] Delete task from List
   - application asks use what do delete by showing list with indexes
-  - chosen index of task is deleted
+  - chosen task by index is deleted
   - have a logic to check invalid entry
   - return to menu
-- [ ] change status of task
+- [ ] Change status of task
   - application asks use what task to change status by showing list with indexes
-  - change status of chosen task
+  - change status of chosen task index
   - have a logic to check invalid entry
   - return to menu
-- [ ] show all dome tasks
+- [ ] Show all done tasks
-  - application lists all dome tasks
+  - application lists all done tasks
   - after users command (press Enter) return to menu
-- [ ] show all not dome tasks
+- [ ] Show all not done tasks
-  - application lists all not dome tasks
+  - application lists all not done tasks
   - after users command (press Enter) return to menu